On the classification of geometric families of 4-dimensional Galois representations: Abstract

 \section{Abstract}

-We give a classification theorem for four-dimensional families of geometric $\lambda$-adic Galois representations attached to a pure motive, with coefficients in a quadratic imaginary field, non-selfdual and with four different Hodge-Tate weights.
+We give a classification theorem for certain four-dimensional fa\-mi\-lies of geometric $\lambda$-adic Galois representations attached to a pure motive.
+More precisely, we consider fa\-mi\-lies attached to the cohomology of a smooth projective variety defined over $\Q$ with coefficients in a quadratic imaginary field, non-selfdual and with four different Hodge-Tate weights.
 We prove that the image is as large as possible for almost every $\lambda$ provided that the family is irreducible and not induced from a family of smaller dimension.
 If we restrict to semistable families an even simpler classification is given.
 A version of the main result is given for the case where the family is attached to an automorphic form.\\

 -20mm